 Montreal’s bridges have played an important role in the city’s history and development.

-For Canada’s 150th anniversary, The Jacques Cartier and Champlain Bridges Incorporated is offering a heritage experience through a technical and historical journey developed with Montréal en Histoires.
+For Canada’s 150th anniversary, The Jacques Cartier and Champlain Bridges Incorporated developed a heritage experience through a technical and historical journey developed with Montréal en Histoires.

 The Stories and Bridges multimedia tour is available free of charge via the Montréal en Histoires app.
 Download the content in advance and—depending on where you start and how fast you go—do a 30- or 60-minute tour at your own pace.
 The tour is available in four languages: French, English, Spanish and Mandarin.

-Through five points of interest and three augmented realities, discover the people, places and events that have forged Montreal’s history.
+Through seven points of interest and four augmented realities, discover the people, places and events that have forged Montreal’s history.
 These sites feature educational audiovisual material that includes texts, images and illustrations.